 - Stewart Park (Perth)

 If you’re looking for another fantastic picnic spot, complete with trails, mature trees and the sound of rushing water, look no further than historic Perth’s picturesque Stewart Park.
 Located behind town hall, Stewart Park is one of the Seven Wonders of Lanark County, and is home to a number of mature trees that shed their brilliant leaves each fall, carpeting the grass with a bright layer of rustling leaves.
 Stewart Park is a popular spot for fall weddings, as brides and grooms strive to capture the beauty of the season and the magic of the moment in their wedding photos.
-Plan ahead and bring a picnic lunch, or pick up a bite to eat from one of the many restaurants and eateries in downtown Perth.

 Fall is a busy time in Lanark County, with so much to see and do in our outdoor paradise.
 Come and spend the day, a weekend, or longer, and discover all there is on offer.
 Hike, cycle, walk, drive, shop, dine, and enjoy!